 In September 1988 the Mets had brought up their most prized prospect of the time, infielder Gregg Jefferies.
 That December they traded away Backman and gave the second base job to Jefferies for 1989, disbanding the platoon.
 As a result, Teufel started just 30 games at second that year – plus 28 more at first base, a position he had played just seven times before in the majors.
 He hit a career-low two homers and drove in just 15 runs in 83 games and 254 plate appearances.

-The most notable incident of Teufel’s ’89 season came on July 8 against the Cincinnati Reds at Shea Stadium.
+The most notable incident of Teufel’s ’89 season came on July 8 against Cincinnati at Shea Stadium.
+He went 4-for-4 that day, with the first three hits against (who else?)
+Reds starter Tom Browning.
 In the eighth inning, with the Mets up 8-0, hot-tempered Rob Dibble nailed Tim in the back with one of his 100-mph fastballs.
-“I looked up,” Teufel recalled, “and there he was, spittin’ and grinnin’.”
-Tim charged the mound, and a brawl erupted, in which he bloodied Dibble’s lip.
+“I looked up,” Teufel recalled, “and there he was, spittin’ and grinnin’.”20 Tim charged the mound, and a brawl erupted, in which he bloodied Dibble’s lip.
 “Order was restored, but only briefly.
 After Dibble was ejected, he began yelling at Teufel and the whole mess erupted anew.
 ‘He came out of the dugout and started pointing at me,’ Teufel said.
 ‘Am I going to start backing down then?
-That’s not going to happen.’”
+That’s not going to happen.’”21

 Teufel returned to St. Lucie for the 2008 and 2009 seasons.
 Perhaps the biggest news from this period came off the field, though.
 In February 2009, it was revealed that Tim and his wife, Valerie, were among those holding accounts with Ponzi schemer Bernard L. Madoff.
 Mets owner Fred Wilpon was among the most prominent figures – especially in terms of financial exposure – on the “Madoff List,” but other famous names included Wilpon’s friend Sandy Koufax and actor John Malkovich.